puppetlabs/relay-rfcs/0000-step-execution-outcomes.md

 #### Implications of step failure

 *Note:* Queries have different implications for run state than steps.
-Queries are designed to either fail with a `system-error` or to provide replies.
+Queries are designed to fail in a way that cannot be reconciled or to provide replies.
 A failure of a query to provide its replies causes a terminal failure of a run.

 We intend to maintain backward compatibility with our current implementation,